How to Easily Sew a Straight Line

 If you’re finding it difficult to keep the fabric properly aligned with the pressure foot, you can also put a tape on it to make things easier.
 Finally, when you have reached the end of the fabric, you can make another knot.

-You Might Be Interested In Learn How to Use the SINGER® Darning Foot
+You Might Be Interested In How to Remove Embroidery: Discover Fun & Fast Techniques Today!

 Finally, use a scissor to snip (cut off) the threads from the fabric, and voila!
 You have just sewed your first straight line!